NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ### Very simple Arduino code

-This code is intended for any generic Arduino system
+This code is intended for any generic Arduino system.

 ```c++
 // Include the Symbiont library